 If you read the health benefits of ghee above, it’s clear why ghee is often embraced as a superfood.
 If you read possible harmful components, you can see why some people react negatively.
 That’s where your own self-experiment comes in.
 We’re all unique.
 The truth is that people who don’t have autoimmune disease are unlikely to be harmed by ghee.
 There are many stories of people who are dairy-intolerant for other reasons, who find ghee to be the one dairy food they can eat.
 But when I polled the autoimmune community, I found something very different.
 The people with autoimmune disease who successfully reintroduced ghee where usually able to reintroduce other forms of dairy as well, including grass-fed butter, full-fat cream and sometimes even cheese.
 Those people who failed other dairy reintroductions (like me) also failed the ghee reintroduction.
 Our bodies are different than the general population, and clearly an autoimmune reaction to dairy is more sensitive than other types of reactions.

 Should you try to reintroduce ghee?
 Yes, I think so.
 Just because some people react negatively doesn’t mean everyone does.
 That’s the beauty of the reintroduction process – finding out which foods are (and aren’t) your personal inflammation triggers.
 When well-tolerated, ghee is a delicious, nutritious cooking fat.
 Eliminate it from your diet for at least 30 days.
 When you are ready to reintroduce it, you can either make your own from grass-fed butter, or buy from a high-quality company like Pure Indian Foods or Tin Star Foods.
 Follow the reintroduction steps carefully, and watch how your body responds.
 If you reintroduce successfully, enjoy it, and I recommend trying to reintroduce high-quality butter next.
 If the reintroduction fails, I empathize.
 I miss ghee!
 Thankfully there are many other wonderful healthy fats to enjoy, like coconut oil, olive oil, avocado oil, red palm oil, duck fat, lard, and tallow.
+They’re all available through ShopAIP.
 Which is your favorite?

 You May Also Be Interested In